-11.1 Employers must pay to an employee the allowances the employee is entitled to under this clause.
-See Schedule C for a summary of monetary allowances and method of adjustment.
+Employers must pay to an employee the allowances the employee is entitled to under this clause_17.
+See Schedule C-Summary of Monetary Allowances for a summary of monetary allowances and method of adjustment.

-11.2 Wage related allowances-all employees
+17.2 Wage-related allowances-all employees